Chidubemkingsley/2023-07-foundry-defi-stablecoin/README.md

 - `PRIVATE_KEY`: The private key of your account (like from [metamask](https://metamask.io/)). **NOTE:** FOR DEVELOPMENT, PLEASE USE A KEY THAT DOESN'T HAVE ANY REAL FUNDS ASSOCIATED WITH IT.
   - You can [learn how to export it here](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key).
-- `SEPOLIA_RPC_URL`: This is url of the goerli testnet node you're working with.
+- `SEPOLIA_RPC_URL`: This is url of the sepolia testnet node you're working with.
 You can get setup with one for free from [Alchemy](https://alchemy.com/?a=673c802981)

 Optionally, add your `ETHERSCAN_API_KEY` if you want to verify your contract on [Etherscan](https://etherscan.io/).

 1. Get testnet ETH

-Head over to [faucets.chain.link](https://faucets.chain.link/) and get some tesnet ETH.
+Head over to [faucets.chain.link](https://faucets.chain.link/) and get some testnet ETH.
 You should see the ETH show up in your metamask.

 2. Deploy